Case-Base Neural Networks: survival analysis with time-varying, higher-order interactions: Discussion

-Compared to CBNN, the neural network competitors also have limitations.
+Compared to CBNN, the neural network competitors have limitations.
 DeepSurv is a proportional hazards model and does not estimate the baseline hazard \citep{katzman2018DeepSurv}.
 DeepHit requires an alpha hyperparameter, assumes a single distribution for the baseline hazard and models the survival function directly \citep{lee2018DeepHit}.
 The alternative neural network methods match on time, while CBNN models time directly.
-Another method caught our interest during our literature review.
-Deep Survival Machines (DSM), a parametric survival model using neural networks with a mixture of distributions that can fit a flexible baseline hazard \citep{dsmPaper}.
-With our hyperparameter options, DSM did not converge in the complex simulation which may have been due to issues in software or method specific limitations.
-Therefore, we did not include this method in our comparison.
+By modeling time directly, CBNN can approximate a flexible baseline hazard with whichever time-varying effects may be relevant to the outcome of interest.

 While we apply a full grid search with three-fold cross-validation for all neural network models, there are an infinite number of untested hyperparameters we did not test.
-A completely exhaustive search is computationally infeasible, therefore it is reasonable to expect that there exists a set of hyperparameters that is better suited for each model in each study.
-However, we test a reasonably large range while accounting for potential over-fitting by including dropout \citep{gulli2017}.
+A completely exhaustive search is computationally infeasible; therefore, it is reasonable to expect that there exists a set of hyperparameters that is better suited for each model in each study.
+However, we test a reasonably large range while accounting for potential over-fitting by including dropout \citep{srivastava2014dropout}.
 We provide the same options to all models aside from DeepHit, which has a method specific hyperparameter $\alpha$ \citep{lee2018DeepHit}.
-With these limitations in mind, we summarize the differences in performance across all tested methods.
+Another method of particular interest is DSM, as it is a fully parametric model \citep{dsmPaper}.
+However, with our hyperparameter options, DSM did not converge in the complex simulations, which may have been due to issues in software or method specific limitations.
+Therefore, we did not include this method in our comparison.
+With these limitations in mind, we summarize the differences in performance across all methods in our comparisons.

 If prediction is our goal, we suggest CBNN as the best model in the Complex simulation, MM case study and FLC case study.
 The linear models were competitive in the FLC case study and performed best in the Prostate case study.
 Though neural network interpretability is steadily improving \citep{interpret}, there is still a trade-off compared to regression models, especially when the predictive performance gain is minimal, like in the FLC case study.
 We suggest that reference models should be included when assessing neural network models.
 Both a null model (KM curve) and a linear model (either Cox or a flexible baseline hazard model like CBLR) provide insight as to whether the neural network model is learning anything useful beyond linear predictors that were not accounted for.